jespy3/kthw-tform/docs/compute.md

     - `monitoring`
 - _IP Addresses_ - `network_ip` to define their private IP
 - _External IP_ - The `access_config`'s `nat_ip` is defined as blank to automatically assign a public IP for internet access.
+- The CA cert and private key, Kubes API Server cert and private key, and the Service Account cert and private key files are all copied to the home directory of these controller instances (`~/`).

 **Command Line:**
 ```